Best double glazing companies Double glazing prices

-The tables below shows how much you should expect to pay for various double glazing jobs, from different sizes of sash and casement windows to replacing all the windows in a house.
-Which? members can log in to view the results.
-If you're not yet a member, try Which? for £1 to unlock this and all our other online reviews and advice.
+The tables below show how much you should expect to pay for various double glazing jobs, from different sizes of sash and casement windows to replacing all the windows in a house.

 How we calculated our double glazing prices

 Typical prices - The price range shown for each scenario covers the middle 50% of prices collected from 15 Which?
-Local traders.
+Local traders in 2012.
 The quoted prices are final (including all discounts) for standard white uPVC frames with B-rated glass and include materials, labour, removal and disposal of existing windows, internal and external ‘making good’, VAT and incidentals.

 House sizes - The examples are based on the following number of windows and sizes (mm): Casement windows – Small terraced house – 600x900 (x1), 900x1200 (x1), 1200x1200 (x4); Semi-detached house – 900x1200 (x2), 1200x1200 (x4), 1800x1200 (x2); Large detached house – 900x1200 (x2), 1200x1200 (x5), 1800x1200 (x5).
 Sash windows – Small terraced house 600x900 (x1), 900x1200 (x1), 1200x1200 (x4); Semidetached house – 900x1200 (x2), 1200x 1200 (x4), 900x1200 (x4); Large detached house – 900x1200 (x2), 1200x1200 (x5), 900x1200 (x10)

 There are plenty of style and design options to choose from on double-glazed windows, all affecting the price you pay.
 Common extras/variations include: